 Can time go backwards?
 (I have invented a time reversing machine)

-White Knight
+The White Knight and MINDFUL MAGIC

 These are simple science-based magic tricks that kids (or parents) can learn, plus an explanation of the science behind them which roots the ‘magic’ in the real world.